Family activity travel guide

 Family activity holidays are like heading off on summer camp.
-You’ll be wide eyed with expectation and looking forward to making new friends and trying new things in an unfamiliar, yet safe, environment.
-Kids get to cheer on Mum as she abseils down a waterfall in Croatia, perhaps, or follow Dad as he bumps up a mountain in Montenegro, on the back of a horse.
+You’ll be wide-eyed with expectation and looking forward to making new friends and trying new things in an unfamiliar, yet safe, environment.
+You get to cheer each other on as you abseil down waterfalls or bump up a mountain on the back of a horse.
 You could join a small group of other families and a tour leader – great for socialising and daring to go that extra step when overcoming challenges.
-You could create your own week of activities and stay in accommodation where there will be other guests, and a pool.
+You could create your own week of activities and stay in accommodation where there will be other guests and a pool.
 Local guides provide confidence, smiles and safety instructions as you let off steam in landscapes that they’ve known their whole lives.
 Activities might start around 10am to give everyone, even teenagers, a chance to wake up.
 Dare to do something different every day or just remember what it's like to be a kid again.
 Find out more in our family activity holidays travel guide.

 WHAT DOES A FAMILY ACTIVITY HOLIDAY ENTAIL?